 The floor, a bench or table?

-Mud Mates have amazing table covers that are perfect for process art activities.
+Check out our custom-made table covers that are perfect for process art activities.
 They are fitted, which means they stay on and they are easy to wipe clean after use.

 I like to use a tarpaulin where they are working so I can scoop up everything inside it, move it out of the way and sort the materials out later on.